Christina5P/rent-a-house/README.md

 <hr>

-# Testing
+## Testing

-## Manual Testing
+# Manual Testing
-* All pages were tested from mobile screen and upwards.
+* All pages were tested from mobile screen and upwards:
-* I have tested with the developer tool
+* ALl pages were tested in different browsers- Chrome, explorer, microsoft edge
-* I have tested click and drag the responsive window
+- I have tested with the developer tool - OK
-* I have tested all internal and external link
+- I have tested click and drag the responsive window - OK
-* I have test that 404-page link the user to homepage
+- I have tested all internal and external link - OK (Social Media Links	Test Instagram link	Instagram profile opens in a separate tab)
-* I have checked the contact form and its fields/ submit
+- I have test that 404-page link the user to homepage - OK
-* I have tested with different browsers- Chrome, explorer, microsoft edge
+- I have checked the contact form and its fields/ submit - OK

 <hr>

-## HTML validator
+# HTML validator
 * I have checked the HTML codes through https://validator.w3.org

 Index.html